olegasivakov/ep-2/README.md

 ### Project importance

-There is a wide list of important points of implementing ISO financial standards in Ethereum.
+There is a wide list of important points of implementing of ISO financial standards in Ethereum.

 ISO 15022/20022 brings standardization and interoperability to the crypto space, ensuring smoother communication between various platforms and participants.
 It provides a common language and structure for the exchange of electronic data between financial institutions and international payment systems like SWIFT.
 More than 70 countries made their regulations compliant to international standard.